Close Menu

 • Blood clots

-• Compartment syndrome, which is painful tissue swelling or internal bleeding near the fracture site
+• Compartment syndrome, which is painful swollen tissue or internal bleeding near the fracture site

-Finally, there can be other severe complications after a bone fracture.
+Finally, there can be other severe problems after a bone fracture.
 For example, there can be:

 • Deformity of a limb due to improper healing of the bone fracture